KING OF KINGS (A Christmas Coda to ‘Bitter Legacy’)

 Ben darted a glance at him and ran his hand back through his hair.
 It looked like a gesture of defeat.
 “It’s just… I don’t fit.
 Jamie.
 Any of this.
 It’s another planet.
 And I don’t belong.
 He does.
 Charles does.”

-In a strange way then, James felt unutterably proud of him.
+In a strange way, James felt unutterably proud of him for saying it.
 They’d promised each other honesty after secrets had almost finished them.
 And Ben, with all that formidable determination, had stuck to his promise, forgoing his pride, letting shame and fear and panicked worry periodically out into the light, rather than letting it hide and fester.
 Just as James forced himself to expose his own lingering insecurities.

 “You fit,” James countered, voice low and firm.
 “And you did brilliantly last night.
 You can charm… you can talk to anyone.
 And they all love you.”